 Click the Cancel button.

-The newly selected flight now has its details shown in the flight panel and on the map.
+The newly selected flight now has its details shown in the Flight details panel and on the map.

-Closing a flight would remove all the alerts for it and move the flight into the closed status in the content list.
+Closing a flight removes all its alerts and moves the flight into the CLOSED section of the Flight List.

 For the purposes of this demonstration, we won't close the flight as it is still en-route.